from small one page howto to huge articles all in one place

 Pass a pointer to your callback function, which should match the prototype shown above.

 CURLOPT_DEBUGFUNCTION(3) replaces the standard debug function used when CURLOPT_VERBOSE(3) is in effect.
 This callback receives debug information, as specified in the type argument.
 This function must return 0.
-The data pointed to by the char * passed to this function WILL NOT be zero terminated, but will be exactly of the size as told by the size argument.
+The data pointed to by the char * passed to this function is not null-terminated, but is exactly of the size as told by the size argument.

-The userptr argument is the pointer set with CURLOPT_DEBUGDATA(3).
+The clientp argument is the pointer set with CURLOPT_DEBUGDATA(3).

 Available curl_infotype values: